UCalgaryMixedReality/UCXR-Website/README.md

 We will create a branch for every single project.
 This means that a new branch will be needed for Gesture Recognition, GPU and Microdisplay code, tracking algorithms, data processing, and other components of this project.
 When starting your own project, please create a new branch and use a descriptive name.

+Also add the .gitignore file located in this branch to every new branch you create.
+This will prevent vscode/vs settings from being added to every single commit.

 ## Standards
 We will have a couple of coding standards to help keep our code readable and scalable.